sw4796/makerton_esp32_aiagent/ARTICLE.md

 1. **Audio Switching**
    - **Challenge:** Transitioning between microphone and speaker led to unwanted noise and audio artifacts.
    - **Solution:** Implemented thorough buffer clearing and introduced intentional delays between switching to stabilize the audio output and eliminate noise.
-   - **My 2c:** You will crash your ESP, or the sound I/O will be broken if you try to get both sensors running at the same time.
-While probably there is a way to improve it, for me the solution was to switch on/off each sensor.
+   - **My 2c:** Attempting to run both sensors simultaneously can crash your ESP or disrupt sound I/O. The workaround I found was to toggle each sensor on and off as needed, though there might be more elegant solutions out there.

 2. **Memory Management**
    - **Challenge:** Handling large audio buffers resulted in excessive RAM usage, jeopardizing system stability.
    - **Solution:** Leveraged external PSRAM where available and optimized buffer recycling mechanisms to maintain efficient memory usage without compromising performance.
-   - **My 2c:** This has to be checked on both side, client and server, as ESP32 will reset if the packet send via Websocket is too big.
+   - **My 2c:** It's crucial to monitor both the client and server sides, as the ESP32 will reset if WebSocket packets become too large.

 3. **Real-time Performance**
    - **Challenge:** Encountered audio glitches and latency issues during intensive audio processing tasks.
    - **Solution:** Prioritized critical audio processing tasks and assigned them to specific cores to ensure that real-time audio handling remained smooth and uninterrupted.
-   - **My 2c:** Try with different audio quality, but remember that the audio must be properly formatted for openai specific rate.
+   - **My 2c:** Experiment with different audio quality settings, but always ensure the audio is properly formatted to meet OpenAI's specific requirements.

 ## Future Improvements